sweeneychris/TheiaSfM/docs/source/image.rst

     my_rgb_image.Write(out_filename);
     my_grayscale_image.Write(out_filename);

-  Once an image is loaded, pixel values can be accessed with ``()`` operators.
-Pixels are referenced in x, y, c order (c is the color channel).
+  Once an image is loaded, pixel values can be accessed through several accessor functions.
+To avoid ambiguity between matrix and image notation, we provide explicit methods to get image pixel values based on either the xy coordinate or the row and column.

   .. code-block:: c++